RishiKapadia20/cloud-aws-ec2-cloudwatch/README.md

 ## What Can You Monitor

 Opsview Monitor's AWS EC2 Opspack helps detect issues within your EC2 instance.
 Opsview provides all of the latest service checks to make sure your EC2 instance is up and running.
 The EC2 credit usage and balance show the number of CPU credits consumed and available.

+Note: This Opspack knows when it was last run, so when testing the results in the troubleshoot section, you will need to wait a couple minutes each time you recheck the results.
+The time frame that is searched for is based around the last time the Opspack ran, so running it too quickly will result in no data being found and the service check going into an unknown.

 ## Service Checks